-To open the basic or additional wireless network for the devices which MAC addresses are specified on this page and to close the wireless network for all other devices, left-click the line of the wireless network.
+To open the basic or additional wireless network for the devices which MAC addresses are specified on this page and to close the wireless network for all other devices, in the section corresponding to the band (2.4 GHz or 5 GHz), left-click the line of the wireless network.
 In the opened window, move the Enable MAC filter switch to the right.
 Upon that the MAC filter restrict mode drop-down list will be displayed.
 Select the Allow value from the drop-down list and click the SAVE button.